emacs-mirror/emacs/mps/manual/source/reference/index.rst

 <h4>Description</h4>

 The client provides a scanning function, that will be called with a scan state and an area of memory, whenever the root needs to be scanned.
-See :c:func:`mps_fmt_scan_t` for details.
+See :c:type:`mps_fmt_scan_t` for details.

 If the rank of the root is not :c:macro:`MPS_RANK_AMBIG`, the contents of the root have to be valid whenever a GC happens, i.e., they have to be references to actual objects or "NULL".
 If you're using asynchronous GC, this could be right after the root is registered, so the root has to be valid when it is registered.
 It's OK for a root to have entries which point to memory not managed by the MPS --they will simply be ignored.